nnamon/zilliqa-difficulty/README.md

 ### Solutions

-A difficulty based on a linear scale would alleviate this issue.
-Understandably, this is not trivial and requires a moderate amount of change to the codebase and possibly the block structures (since the difficulty is currently represented as a `uint8_t`.
+A difficulty based on a linear scale or nBits would alleviate this issue.
+Understandably, this is not trivial and requires a moderate amount of change to the codebase and possibly the block structures (since the difficulty is currently represented as a `uint8_t`).

 From that point onwards, a tested difficulty adjustment algorithm could be selected.
 For an introduction on some of the difficulty algorithms used in privacy coins, the following repository